Website Search Optimization – Keyword Phrases

 For the best chance of having your website returned on the first page of the search results and attaining a decent level of traffic as a result of securing that position, there are 3 basic criteria that need to be satisfied:

-I use the Google Adwords Keyword Tool as my preferred free option and limit the search result to ‘Exact’ with at least 500 enquiries per month for local search volume if possible, it isn’t always when you are trying to satisfy all of the criteria so you will need to use your own judgment or look for alternative keywords where you don’t think the numbers warrant the effort, taking a look at the ‘estimated avg CPC’ column for the value of the keyword may help you decide, particularly if you are interested in adsense revenue or running an adwords campaign.
+I use the Google Adwords Keyword Planner as my preferred free option and limit the search result to ‘Exact’ with at least 500 inquiries per month for local search volume if possible, it isn’t always when you are trying to satisfy all of the criteria so you will need to use your own judgment or look for alternative keywords where you don’t think the numbers warrant the effort, taking a look at the ‘estimated avg CPC’ column for the value of the keyword may help you decide, particularly if you are interested in Adsense revenue or running an Adwords campaign.

 If you are struggling to come up with the necessary keywords, there are other specialist keyword tools available which come at a cost but if you are serious about finding the best keyword phrases then paying for a very effective program that will help you do this has to be a consideration, Keyword Elite is probably one of the best known of the pay for options along with Wordtracker and is a highly efficient tool for identifying keywords for niche markets.